kuano-ai/piramid/INSTALL.md

 I used clean conda environment to give me somewhere safe to make new OpenBabel library files and a PATH isolated from my working environment.

-In the instructions below I will use `$conda_envdir` to refer to the conda directoty storing my environment (e.g. `/home/dave/miniconda3/envs/environment_name/`).
+In the instructions below I will use the `$CONDA_PREFIX` environment varieable to refer to the conda directoty storing used for this install environment (e.g. `/home/dave/miniconda3/envs/environment_name/`).
+This is set when you activate the relevant environment in conda.

 I also created a source directory to store the code versions as downloaded, this will be refered to as `$src_dir`.